If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 While heavier than a GPS watch, the large interface is an undeniable boon, no matter how good your eyesight is.

-How to Choose the Best Hiking GPS Device
+How to Choose the Best GPS For Hiking Trails?

-There are many things to consider when choosing from the plethora of GPS devices on the market.
-Some of these options are vital to performance, and some come down to personal preference.
+There are many things to consider when choosing from the huge range of GPS devices on the market.
+Some are vital to performance, some come down to personal preference, and all are listed below.

 GPS Satellite Connection